joric/arduino-bitcoin-miner/README.md

 * At 150 hashes a second per Arduino, mining one dollar a day would need 10 billion Arduinos
 * Pro Micro consumes 200 mA, mining $1 a day with a 10 billion Arduino rig will need 2 gigawatts of power (Great Scott!)
-* With an average price $0.2 per kWh mining $1 a day will cost you about $10M a day (minus one dollar you made)
+* With an average price $0.2 per kWh, 2 gigawatt mining rig will cost you about $10M a day (minus one dollar you make)
 * If you prefer a single AVR chip, mining 1 Bitcoin on ATmega32U4 will theoretically take about 280 billion years

 ## Emulator